Alrfooh-Aysheh/DNA-methylation-analysis-/README.md

 - Combining the reads for F and R strands for each CpG site.
 Now, we have the total methylation for each CpG site.
 - Running PCA to check which principal components are associated with the batch ID variable.
--Correcting the data by removing the PCs that are significantly associated with batch ID variable.
+- Correcting the data by removing the PCs that are significantly associated with batch ID variable.

 ## Installing the required pacakges